What is the risk of investing in Mutual Funds?

 SIP in Mutual Fund is like running a marathon.
 Marathon runners practice throughout the year but keep stepping-up their targets every year starting from dream run, moving to half marathon and finally a full marathon.
 The same goes with SIPs.
 Read more

 Retired people usually have their savings and investments locked up in bank FDs, PPFs, gold, real estate, insurance, pension plans etc. Most of these options are difficult to convert to cash immediately.
-This may lead to undue stress in case of medical or other emergencies.
 Read more

 The popular investment concept for creating wealth is ‘Start Early.
 Invest Regularly.
 Stay invested for Long Term’.
 Even if the investment is as low as ₹ 500, it is important as it marks the beginning of a journey.
 Read more